tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

    ## list all cronjobs full values (cuz names get truncated sometimes)
    qstat -xml | tr '\n' ' ' | sed 's#<job_list[^>]*>#\n#g'   | sed 's#<[^>]*>##g' | grep " " | column -t
    ```

+9. Database exploration.
+Work progress [here](https://github.com/wikimedia/abstract-wikipedia-data-science/issues/9).
+I started out by trying to understand what the data in the tables represent and how they might be useful for us.
+There were lots of tables and it took some time to figure out the differences between the pagelinks, langlinks, templatelinks and iwlinks tables.
+I explored the source of wiki pages to find how the modules are used (by #invoke) which is different from linking a module, which just means the module is being talked about, either in talk pages, or places to link to the module page for reference.
+I found that mostly modules are used in template pages and the list of transclusions of any wiki lists _all_ the pages used in it, wither directly or indirectly.
+So that saved us some work as I simply queried the templatelinks table to find places a module is being used.

+10. Completed my work on collecting relevant data from databases.
+My initial hunch was that collecting info from databases is going to be fast because:

+    - they are mostly numbers (working with strings is slow)
+    - SQL queries will be faster than API calls (which include pagination, making things slower)
+    - with API we are collecting source code (huge chunks of text) as opposed to analysis information from database

+    **Learning points and struggles**:

+    - Getting relevant information from databases was a LOT more time consuming because there were lots of JOINs and conditions and the query had to go through ALL the pages, not just Scribunto modules.
+    - Things got messier when I realized I can't create views or even temporary tables with read-only mode.
+MySQL also doesn't support `WITH` clause, so in some places I had to repeat a sub-query which a query, where the sub-query itself was quite expensive (joining 4 tables!).
+    - Another issue was that I could not use table information across databases.
+So in one instance I copied an entire table to user-db, did my SQL magic, and then deleted it.
+And no wonder that query - across all wikis - was taking over 12 hours.
+I am questioning if we really need to know how many inter-wiki pages link a specific module?
+If not, I might be better off not even saving tis information.
+    - The old running and testing db queries locally was still there.
+I was able to fix minor bugs and get things working locally but when trying to diagnose memory issues, racing conditions, deadlocks on db etc, I had to turn to toolforge.
+Now toolforge is great and all but I can't rapidly prototype in toolforge plus sometimes it gets _REALLY_ slow!
+I mean just typing some commands in bash would a long time (1 letter appeared in 5 seconds).
+    - To investigate transclusions and pagelinks here's what I did:

+      - chose a random module from [this page](https://en.wikipedia.org/wiki/Special:PrefixIndex?prefix=chess&namespace=828)
+      - `what links here`
+      - looked at a transclusion ( re assured myself it is used by #invoke )
+      - looked at links: what might link to modules (user, talk pages and mostly templates)
+      - dug deeper into a talk page that links a module
+      - found the talk page's id from page table
+      - looked for this pageid in iwlinks too if it lists and _how_ it lists the link to the module.
+      - Links dont seem to be consistent.
+I couldnt find iwlinks as i saw on the wikis, in the database.
+So it was hard to figure out concretely what these meant.
+      - So i now went the other way around.
+Found a link in iwlinks table, looked for its page title from page table. looked up that wiki page.
+But cant find all of these links when i actually look in the wiki. maybe db not updated enough?
+Unlikely. how old is the db???
+      - FYI: iwls are links to OTHER wikis. pagelinks table contains links to the SAME wiki.
+So from en to bn is iwl but en to en is pagelink.

+    - I learned about interwiki prefixes and how they work.
+Sadly the interwiki table is empty in replicas, so I created a script to fetch and populate this table this table in user database through the API.
+I landed on [this mapping](https://meta.wikimedia.org/wiki/Interwiki_map) along the way.

+    - When fetching data from databases and then saving them back to user-db memory issues were bound to happend.
+But, I can't believe pandas ditched me, I shoul've known better.
+Typically pandas `chunk_size` should give me a generator, which I thought would fetch data from db with `read_sql` in chunks and I'd save them.
+But it seems sometimes pandas tries to load the entire data into memory and gives us chunks from there!
+I mean seriously, whats the point?
+See [this issue](https://github.com/pandas-dev/pandas/issues/12265).
+I inially did not know this and went crazy with why I am getting the errors.
+Note that I did not get explicit memory errors, I got `segmentation fault (core dumped)`.
+So I was also confused it was a memory error at all, although I was pretty sure that was it.
+Finally I used `limit offset` in SQL instead of df chunk size, slow but works.
+Time-Memory tradeoff.
+    - Another issue I ran into was that I created python generators with condition, which now I know should not be done.
+Basically I had a flag that said either yield or do something else.
+But with the `yield` keyword, that function is now a generator and so it failed to do other things.
+And the worst part was that it wouldn't raise any errors, so I was banging my head on the table trying to figure out why my function isn't even being called!
+I used vscode debugger and what not.
+    - When running cron jobs for getting db infos, I ran out of the number of open connections I could have.
+So I had to reduce the number of crons running and pair them up based on their time so that no single cron would take too long to finish.
+    - I got to know about `eval()` in python with which I could send in the name of a function in string and call it like `eval(func_name)(**params)`.
+    - Lastly I made sure all db connections were closed even if the code got interrupted by putting the `conn.close()` statements in the `finally` block of `try-except`.

+11. Some additional work:

+    - Reviewed and tested Jades code to make our code work from both toolforge and our pc.
+    - Set up pep8 in vscode https://ruddra.com/vs-code-for-python-development/

+12. The most important information for us is

+    1. Where a module is being used (#invoked) - i.e. transcluded.
+    2. How often are the pages that use these modules viewed?
+    3. Find inter-module relations by identifying what modules are transcluded in what other modules.

+    These information are yet to be explored by data analysis.
+So far the number of transclusions and transcluded-in are being saved in the user database.